InfoTracer: Groundwater tracer tests

 InfoTracer is the FOEN tool to coordinate, centralise and archive information on tracer tests performed in Swiss groundwater.

-• Notifying the cantonal environmental authorities and coordinating with the hydrogeological professionals carrying out tracer tests;
+• notifying the cantonal environmental authorities and coordinating with the services carrying out tracer tests;

-• Archiving of the most important metadata of the reported tracer tests for subsequent access;
+• archiving centrally the most important metadata of the reported tracer tests for subsequent access;

-• Providing information on the appropriate use of tracers in groundwater.
+• providing information on the correct use of tracers in groundwater and surface water.

 Tracer test coordination by InfoTracer